ryanisgrig/adaptivecards/README.md

 * Image assets should maintain consistent names between design packs to enable easy asset replacement.
 * When deployed with a Virtual Assistant, assets from individual skills should surface up to the root web app.
 * Developers should be able to easily deploy new asset packs into an existing Virtual Assistant & Skills.
+    * Card resources should be in a standard location for Skills.
 ## Common Elements

 ### Icons